Export control regulations

 The term “Export Controls” refers collectively to the body of U.S. laws and regulations that govern the transfer of controlled items or information to foreign nationals or foreign entities.

-Export controls apply to all research activities.
-In general, basic research conducted at the university is not subject to export controls under the Fundamental Research Exclusion as long as it is not in an export restricted area and there are no restrictions on publication or access by foreign nationals.
+Export controls apply to all international research activities.
+In general, basic research conducted at the University is not subject to export controls under the Fundamental Research Exclusion as long as it is not in an export-restricted area and there are no restrictions on publication or access by foreign nationals.

 During the initial stages of project development, WSU investigators must ensure that appropriate measures have been taken to comply with export control regulations.